DKFZ-ODCF/sophia/README.md

 The "fileIndices" are the 0-based index into the list of gzipped control-BED input files given to `sophiaMref`.

-The artifacts ratios are tracked in the moment, but not printed.
+Currently, the artifacts ratios are tracked, but not printed.
 Files get an artifacts ratio only if a number of conditions are met (undocumented; see `MrefEntry::addEntry` for details).

 Note that `sophiaMref` uses a lot of memory (e.g. 400 GB is a safe choice for human assembly), but usually will be only used for generating the reference files for a new genome assembly (which, currently, are hardcoded anyway).